CallumJMac/CallumJMac.github.io/_posts/2024-04-24-RAG-langchain-intro.md

 In order to turn your text data into embeddings, you need an *embedding model*.
 This is a pre-trained model to transform the text into a vector of numbers.
 This is a high-dimensional representation of the text in embedding space, where each dimension corresponds to a specifific semantic or syntactic feature of the word.

 The choice of the embedding model used impacts the overall efficacy of the system, however, [some engineers](https://gradientflow.substack.com/p/best-practices-in-retrieval-augmented) note that the choice of embedding model often has less of an impact than the choice of chunking strategy.
 Further, selecting the largest and most powerful LLMs is not always the most effective for creating the vector database.
 The same [engineers](https://gradientflow.substack.com/p/best-practices-in-retrieval-augmented) found that smaller models can outperform top-ranked state-of-the-art models for specific tasks.
-Therefore, you may be able to reduce computational cost without sacraficing on overall system effectiveness.
+Therefore, you may be able to reduce computational cost without sacrificing on overall system effectiveness.

 In the example provided, I am using Chroma because it was designed for this use case.
 However, there are some [tools](https://github.com/pgvector/pgvector) to use relational databases such as PostgreSQL.
 We have used OpenAIEmbeddings API which requires an API key: